 Morpheus the Righteous Teacher

-Just as the Matrix world corresponds to our physical world, in that both “conceal the greater reality,” neither is totally void of ‘truth.”
-It’s “out there,” and if people can get their minds off what appeals to their self-centered desires (what the Matrix offers) they can make a connection.
-Morpheus (played by Laurence Fishburne) plays a central role with this concept.
+Just as the Matrix world corresponds to our physical world, in that both conceal the truth of a greater reality, neither is totally void of ‘truth.’
+It is “out there.”
+When people turn from their self-centered desires (what the Matrix offers) they can make the first connection.

-As mentioned in our profile on Trinity, she functions as the specific emanation (Malkhut) of this hidden reality within the Matrix, and the one that Neo first ‘accepts.’
-Having done so, he now merits his next connection to Morpheus, who at this juncture functions at the second emanation of Yesod (‘Foundation’).
+As mentioned in our profile on Trinity, with regard to Neo, she functions as the specific emanation of this hidden reality within the Matrix — the one that he first ‘accepts.’
+Neo then merits his next connection to Morpheus, who at this juncture functions in a capacity of the second emanation, this one called Yesod (‘Foundation’).

-Just as a child is slowly transitioned from the mother’s care to learning from their father, in the same manner, Neo had to go through Trinity before being handed off to Morpheus.
+Just as a child slowly transitions from the mother’s care to learning from their father, in the same manner, Neo had to connect with Trinity before being handed off to Morpheus.

 - we’re going from the bottom-up, following the path from the Matrix back to the Source

 - the roles of all the characters are complex, and not limited to these specific emanations